Decomposition of galactic X-ray emission with Phox: Contributions from hot gas and XRBs: Introduction

-Numerous studies on generalizing locally derived XRB scaling relations for the high redshift universe use computationally expensive population synthesis codes for XRB evolution \citep{Fragos+2013a,Fragos+2013b,Madau+Fragos2017,Wiktorowicz+2017}.
-Taking into account the metallicity evolution and star-formation history (SFH) of the universe constrained with the help of cosmological simulations (\textsc{Millenium II} in the case of \cite{Fragos+2013b}) suggest a more complex evolution of local XRB scaling relations with redshift and HMXB emissivity dominating above $z\sim2$ where the cosmic SFR density peaks.
-This is supported by constraints from the VANDELS survey on HMXB emission in high redshift galaxies \citep{Saxena+2021}.
-Additional evidence for the metallicity dependence of HMXB emissivity comes from recent studies of \citet{Lehmer+2021} where the gas-phase oxygen fraction of their galactic sample was used to further refine the $L_X$-SFR relation.
-They demonstrate that galaxies with lower metal content consistently show an increased number of luminous HMXBs and total luminosity.
-Similarly, earlier studies from \citet{Brorby+2016} and \citet{Fornasini+2020} found anti-correlated metallicity enhancements in the $L_X$-SFR relation consistent with findings by \citet{Lehmer+2021}.
-Additionally, data from the eROSITA Final Equatorial Depth survey (eFEDS) showed elevated total X-ray luminosity for low-metallicity dwarf galaxies with high sSFR \citep{Vulic+2021}.
-This paper introduces a numerical modelling to study the composition of galactic X-ray emission from a theoretical point of view, using state of the art hydrodynamical cosmological simulations from the \textit{Magneticum} set.
-Instead of applying computationally expensive population synthesis codes, we associate XRB populations to the stellar component within the cosmological simulation by making use of observationally derived XRB luminosity functions.
-We use observationally derived local scaling relations to constrain seeding parameters and describe the numerical setup used to extend the capabilities of the virtual X-ray photon simulator \phox{}. \phox{} has been successfully used in conjunction with \textit{Magneticum} to study galaxy cluster $L_X$-temperature relations as well as AGN luminosity functions.
+Numerous studies on generalizing locally derived XRB scaling relations for the high redshift Universe have used computationally expensive population synthesis codes for XRB evolution \citep{Fragos+2013a,Fragos+2013b,Madau+Fragos2017,Wiktorowicz+2017}.
+Taking into account the metallicity evolution and SFH of the universe constrained with the help of cosmological simulations (\textsc{Millenium II} in the case of \citealt{Fragos+2013b}) suggests a more complex evolution of local XRB scaling relations, with redshift and HMXB emissivity dominating above $z\sim2$, where the cosmic SFR density peaks.
+This is supported by constraints from the VANDELS survey on HMXB emission in high redshift galaxies \citep{Saxena+2021}. {The VANDELS project is an ESO funded spectroscopic survey within the \textit{Chandra Deep Field South} targeting high-redshift galaxies.} Additional evidence for the metallicity dependence of HMXB emissivity comes from a recent study by \citet{Lehmer+2021}, who used the gas-phase oxygen fraction of their galactic sample to further refine the $L_X$-SFR relation.
+They demonstrate that galaxies with lower metal content consistently show an increased number of luminous HMXBs and a higher total luminosity.
+Similarly, earlier studies from \citet{Brorby+2016} and \citet{Fornasini+2020} find anticorrelated metallicity enhancements in the $L_X$-SFR relation, which is consistent with findings by \citet{Lehmer+2021}.
+Additionally, data from the eROSITA Final Equatorial Depth Survey (eFEDS) show an elevated total X-ray luminosity for low-metallicity dwarf galaxies with high sSFRs \citep{Vulic+2021}.
+This paper introduces a numerical modeling to study the composition of galactic X-ray emission from a theoretical point of view, using state-of-the-art hydrodynamical cosmological simulations from the Magneticum set.
+Instead of applying computationally expensive population synthesis codes, we associated XRB populations with the stellar component within the cosmological simulation by making use of observationally derived XRB luminosity functions.
+We use observationally derived local scaling relations to constrain seeding parameters and describe the numerical setup used to extend the capabilities of the virtual X-ray photon simulator \phox{}. \phox{} has been successfully used in conjunction with Magneticum to study galaxy cluster $L_X$-temperature relations as well as AGN luminosity functions.
 Additionally, it was used to predict the contamination of cluster X-ray emission by AGN for the eROSITA mission \citep[see][]{Biffi+2012,Biffi+2013,Biffi+2018b}.
 The inclusion of an XRB component enables the study of galactic X-ray spectra from a theoretical standpoint.
-We validate our approach by retrieving well known XRB and gas scaling relations of galaxies while maintaining a low computational cost.
+We validate our approach by retrieving well-known XRB and gas scaling relations of galaxies while maintaining a low computational cost.